 Shining Creek-Old Butt Knob Loop Trail is a 8.4 mile lightly trafficked loop trail located near Canton, North Carolina that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Wonderful S. Appalachian creek and cove, Shining Rock, and views galore.
 This loop is not blazed because it is located in the Shining Rock Wilderness Area.
 Some trail junctions are very difficult to recognize.
 I strongly suggest not attempting this hike without a topo map of the area.
 A GPS and experience in route finding are also very helpful.
 Begin on Shining Creek trail (old roadbed) from the Big East Fork Trailhead.
 Ascend along the creek most of the way to the Art Loeb Trail at the top of the ridge (approximately 4.1 miles).
 Turn right.
 You'll see Shining Rock after about 0.5 miles.
 Stay to the right and ascend uphill near the rock.
 Just past the trail on the left that leads to the top of the rock for spectacular views look for a faint trail on the right.
 Turn here on Old Butt Knob Trail.
 This junction may be difficult to recognize.
 Continue down this trail to rock outcrops with great views.
 Continue descending until you intersect with Shining Creek Trail again.
 Turn left to return to the trailhead.